Why You Still Need Amino Acids Like Glutamine, BCAA & EAA — Even If Your Diet Is Perfect

 -

-When to take: 5g post-workout or before sleep for recovery and gut health.
+When to take: 5g post-workout or before sleep.

 ⚙️ 2.
 BCAA – Quick Muscle Support During Training

-BCAAs (Leucine, Isoleucine, and Valine) are the first responders of your muscles.
-Leucine especially triggers the mTOR pathway, the key signal for muscle protein synthesis.
+BCAA (Leucine, Isoleucine, Valine) act as the first responders for muscle.
+Leucine activates the mTOR pathway — the trigger for muscle protein synthesis.

 Why it still matters: